robatwilliams/openai-excel-functions/README.md

 ## Using completion results

-Completions populate the cell with a custom data type which includes the complate API request and response, and whose text value is the content of the first completion choice.
+Completions populate the cell with a custom data type which includes the complete API request and response.
+Its text value is the content of the first completion choice.

+To obtain the text value for use in formulas, use the `VALUETOTEXT()` function.
+To obtain other request/response data, use dot notation to the property path (e.g. `A123.response.model`).

 To view the completion data, open the entity card.
-The `_lines` property provides a convenience view of the completion content.
+The `_lines` property provides a line-by-line view of the completion content.

-To obtain the text value for use in formulas, use the `VALUETOTEXT()` function.
-To obtain other request/response data, use dot notation to the property path.

 To extract a final answer that follows a chain of thought, you could use a formula such as: